 Heated shelters and bedding for outdoor cats are essential to protect cats that don't live indoors and keep them warm through the nights.
 Rescues and cat lovers with strays in their neighborhoods will place these beds in their yards, under porches and in other spaces that shy cats tend to hide.
 Good options include:

 Outdoor Kitty House

-A rather beautiful cat house, the Outdoor Kitty House from K & H not only provides shelter from the wind, rain and snow, but also provides a warm and inviting safe space for outdoor cats to relax or sleep.
-The house is shaped just like a "people" house, with four walls, a steeped roof, a front door and a back door.
+A rather beautiful cat house, the Outdoor Kitty House from K & H not only provides shelter from the wind, rain, and snow but also provides a warm and inviting safe space for outdoor cats to relax or sleep.
+The house is shaped just like a "people" house, with four walls, a steeped roof, a front door, and a back door.
 The rear exit ensures that outdoor cats can't be trapped inside the house by other pets or predators.

-Nylon and vinyl construction keeps the inside of the kitty house dry while the Lectro-Soft Outdoor Heated Bed keeps the heated model warm and cozy.
+Polyester and vinyl construction keeps the inside of the kitty house dry while the Lectro-Soft Outdoor Heated Bed keeps the heated model warm and cozy.
 Just like in a real house, the roof overhangs the doorways to prevent rain and snow from coming inside.

 Pricing: The heated model costs around $160.